samvv/YAGL/README.md

 |V|)` time.
 Throws an error if the graph contains one or more cycles.
 Returns
 an [AsyncIterable][3] that generates the next dependency in reverse order.

+### schedule(graph)

+Create a schedule of nodes where nodes that do not depend on each other are in the same group.
+This is very useful for executing tasks in parallel and when some tasks may depend on the completion of other tasks.

+### scheduleAsync(graph)

+Asynchronously create a schedule of nodes where nodes that do not depend on each other are in the same group.
+This is very useful for executing tasks in parallel and when some tasks may depend on the completion of other tasks.

 [2]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol
 [3]: https://github.com/tc39/proposal-async-iteration